Xuanwu (god)

 Since the usurping Yongle Emperor of the Ming dynasty claimed to receive the divine assistance of Xuanwu during his successful Jingnan Campaign against his nephew, he had a number of Taoist monasteries constructed in the Wudang Mountains of Hubei, where Xuanwu allegedly attained immortality.
+According to Taoist beliefs, he is the 82nd avatar of Taishang Laojun.

 Black Tortoise

 Xuanwu is one of the Four Symbols of the Chinese constellations, representing the north and the winter season.
 It is usually depicted as a turtle entwined together with a snake.

 Stories

 The original story

 One story says that Xuanwu was originally a prince of Jing Le State in northern Hebei during the time of the Yellow Emperor.
 As he grew up, he felt the sorrow and pain of the life of ordinary people and wanted to retire to a remote mountain for cultivation of the Tao.

 Qing Dynasty version

 Another says that Xuanwu was originally a butcher who had killed many animals mercilessly.
 Yet as time passed, his conscience grew and he felt remorse for his actions.
 Upon repenting, he abandoned butchery and retired to a remote mountain for cultivation of the Tao.

 One day, after assisting a woman in labor, as he cleaned her blood stained clothes in a river nearby, the words "Dark (or Mysterious) Heavenly Highest Deity" (玄天上帝 Xuántiān Shàngdì) appeared before him.
 The woman in labor was a manifestation of the goddess Guanyin.
 To redeem his sins, he dug out his own stomach and intestines and washed them in the river.
 The river then became dark and murky.
 After a while, the river flowed clear and pure once again.

-Unfortunately, Xuanwu lost his stomach and intestines while he was washing them in the river.
+Xuanwu lost his stomach and intestines while he was washing them in the river.
 The Jade Emperor was moved by his sincerity and determination to clear his sins, and made him an immortal with the title of Xuántiān Shàngdì.

 After he became an immortal, his stomach and intestines absorbed the essence of the earth.
 His viscera transformed into a demonic turtle and a demonic snake, who started to hurt people.
 No one could subdue the demonic animals.
 Eventually, Xuanwu returned to earth to subdue them.
 After defeating them, he later used them as his subordinates.